opencontainers/.github/docs/introduction/container-images.md

 ### Linux Container API

 So if containers are so great, why did they only "become a thing" around 2014?
-It's because the linux containers API is pretty compiicated.
-Containers in linux are controlled by a Kernel API, and I found a good summary and diagram in the talk [here](https://www.youtube.com/watch?v=YsYzMPptB-k#t=18m10s) picture at 18 minutes, 10 seconds.
-There is quite some (people-based) history behind the underlying API.
-Watch the same [talk a bit later](https://www.youtube.com/watch?v=YsYzMPptB-k#t=24m45s) for another useful picture.
-Generally, there are two components under discussion:
+The short answer is that Docker came along and gave us "mere mortals" an ecosystem for building, pushing, pulling and running containers.
+This was the first API that simplified the complexity of underlying components: cgroups and namespaces.

  - *cgroups*: controls resources within the kernel (io, cpu, devices, memory, network).
 There is something called a "freezer" that you put a bunch of processes into and put them to sleep without worrying about resources between them.
  - *namespaces*: provide a pure isolation layer inside the kernel.
 Most of the time, resources only belong to a single one, for example:
    - networking devices go in networking namespaces
    - ipc namespace for messages between containers
    - mount namespace for filesystem tree
    - pid namespace - init in linux needs to be running as pid 1 it isolates the process tree between containers
    - UTS namespace because each container needs a separate hostname,
    - User namespace is important for "pretending to be root" without being root.)

+For those interested, there is a good talk about the history of the API development [here](https://www.youtube.com/watch?v=YsYzMPptB-k#t=18m10s).
 In early containers, you could break from a container and become root on the host.
 This is bad, very bad.
 These core components are the same for all systems!
 They are unfortuntately very complex.